\[ \newcommand{\vbeta}{\boldsymbol{\beta}} \]

 # Fit the regression model

-sol_mm <- L2E_multivariate(y, X0, b, tau, method="MM")
+sol_mm <- L2E_multivariate(y, X0, b, tau, method="MM") user system elapsed

 l2e_fit_mm <- X0 %*% sol_mm$beta